Dr Amélie A. Augé

 - PhD in Zoology (2011), University of Otago, New Zealand

-- MSc in Marine Science/Surveying (2007), University of Otago, New Zealand
+- MSc (by thesis only) in Surveying/Spatial Ecology (2007), University of Otago

 - BSc in Animal Biology/Wildlife Management (2003), University of Rennes (France) & University of Quebec at Rimouski (Canada)

-After my PhD that was principally focused on getting data and analysing them to provide management recommendations for an endangered species, I wanted to gain
+After completing my PhD that was principally focused on getting data and analysing them to provide management recommendations for an endangered species (the New

 The map below shows all the locations where I have worked and/or conducted fieldwork, leading, assisting, guiding or volunteering.
 Marine mammals (pinnipeds and cetaceans) have been the focus of most projects, but I also worked with seabirds, reptiles and small land mammals, as well as habitat mapping.